 What Is Black Tea?

-The oxidation stage lasts between two to four hours and results in the formation of two new flavonoids called theaflavins and thearubigins.
-These flavonoids give black tea its distinctive taste and color, and contribute to its potential health benefits.3 Once the leaves have oxidized, they're dried using a high heat process, such baking or firing, before being sorted and packed.
+The oxidation stage lasts between two and four hours and results in the formation of two new flavonoids called theaflavins and thearubigins.
+These flavonoids give black tea its distinctive taste and color, and contribute to its potential health benefits.3,4 Once the leaves have oxidized, they’re dried using a high heat process, such as baking or firing, before being sorted and packed.

 Despite its bold flavor profile, black tea is often mixed with other ingredients, particularly fruits, flowers and spices, to create other flavorful blends.
 Some of the most popular black tea blends include Earl Grey, which is blended with bergamot, and masala chai, which is flavored with various spices.
 Black tea is also sold by its origin.
-Some good examples are Darjeeling and Assam black tea.4
+Some good examples are Darjeeling and Assam black tea.5 Another popular variety is English breakfast tea, which is made from a blend of black teas, such as Assam, Kenyan and Ceylon.

-Black tea not only warms your body with every sip, but it may also provide you with antioxidants, polyphenols, tannins and various minerals, among others.
+Black tea not only warms your body with every sip, but it may also provide you with antioxidants, polyphenols, tannins and various minerals.
 Here are some of the impressive health benefits that black tea has to offer:

-A study published in the European Journal of Nutrition suggests that the polyphenols in black tea may help improve gut microflora.5
+Helps improve gut microbiome: A study published in the European Journal of Nutrition suggests that the polyphenols in black tea may help improve gut microflora.6

 Black tea may also act as a prebiotic since its molecules, which are too large to be absorbed directly into the bloodstream and liver, remain in the intestines, supporting the growth of friendly gut bacteria.